Updated on 17th September 2024

 Invoice Finance – Helping You Pay Off ATO Debt

 Invoice Finance is a financial facility provided to businesses to ensure quick access to working capital.
-By using the outstanding invoices owed to a business (which could be one of the factors that contributed to ATO debt in the first place) as collateral, a loan of up to 95% of the value of those invoices can be provided to the business.
+By using the outstanding invoices owed to your business (which could be one of the factors that contributed to ATO debt in the first place) as collateral, a loan of up to 95% of the value of those invoices can be provided by a lender such as ScotPac.

-Importantly, the invoices that are raised and issued by a business to customers or clients and then submitted for financing remain the property of the business and thus it is still the responsibility of the borrower to collect accounts receivable.
+Importantly, the invoices that are raised and issued by a business to customers or clients and then submitted for financing remain the property of the business and thus it is still the responsibility of you, as the borrower, to collect accounts receivable.

-Invoice Finance is a flexible and fast solution to businesses suffering from cash flow gaps or limited access to working capital.
-Instead of having to wait the extended terms associated with invoices, they can access the majority of the value owed to them now and then the rest once the invoices are all settled (less any fees associated with the loan).
+Invoice Finance is a flexible and fast solution for businesses suffering from cash flow gaps or limited access to working capital.
+Instead of having to wait for the extended terms associated with invoices, businesses can access the majority of the value owed to them now and then the rest once the invoices are all settled (less any fees associated with the loan).

 The Benefits of Invoice Finance